Letters from a Composer

 Modulation is the art of harmonic mutiny!

-It is the challenging of the stability of the tonic and eventually allowing the victory of a new tone to emerge as the stable tone!
+It is the artful challenge of the stability of the tonic, eventually allowing the victory of a new tone to emerge as the stable tone!!
 It is about leaving the key and moving on a clear path from one stable tonal center to another.
-At its core essence, it is the transference of stability of one sound into a different one.
+At its core, a modulation is the transference of stability from one sound into a different one.

-Variety is the spice of life and in tonal music we find the same principle at work.
-Modulation is musical revolution.
+Variety is the spice of life, and in tonal music we find the same principle at work.
+A modulation is a musical revolution.
 Recall the experience that musical tension itself is felt from contrast, the concrete juxtaposition of two sounds.
 We hear how they are different, and how they are the same.
 If life is to emerge from a work of art, then we have to engage in this conflict that is made possible by the emergence of musical tension.
-In a tonal work of art, the tonality must be placed in danger of losing its sovereignty, and the struggle of the other tones for dominance must eventually yield to those victories.
-The total ruler of the piece is then allowed to "take pleasure in ruling live subjects that will attack and plunder."

 In this lesson we are pivoting toward learning how to destabilize a tone and move away from it to somewhere else.
 This struggle is central to tonality, the system of musical organization in the West based on relative stability and key relations.
 Renaissance musicians in the 16th and 17th century composed using a different system that we call modal that relied more on scales and intervalic relations.
 Our tonal system was codified by Johann Sebastian Bach (1685-1750) whose music expressed all that was harmonically and contrapuntally possible with the 12 major and minor keys.
 Eventually, composers would find ways to express new key relations, and establish one of the most powerful means of human expression in music.